pinmenote/pinmenote-extension/README.md

 #### Youtube
 Youtube use polymer dom with ```<!--css-build:shady-->```.
 It is some polymer polyfil for shadow root that messes with css.

+### Limitations

+Not downloading svg icons from css files - to limit number of requests